JetBrains/teamcity-azure-agent/README.md

 To use the _Start/Stop_ behaviour, you just need to stop the Virtual Machine Instance before configuring it in TeamCity.

+## Common problems

+### TeamCity starts virtual machine but agent is not connected

+To retrieve configuration details about TeamCity server build agent needs to read the following files:

+* `%SYSTEMDRIVE%\AzureData\CustomData.bin` on Windows
+* `/var/lib/waagent/ovf-env.xml` in Linux

+Please check that user under which TeamCity build agent is running has read access permissions to the mentioned files.

+### Problems investigation

+To investigate the problems it worth look at the `teamcity-agent.log` agent log file and `teamcity-clouds.log` server log file.
+You could file an issue in the [TeamCity tracker](#feedback) and privately attach these file for investigation by TeamCity team.

 ## License

 Apache 2.0

 ## Feedback

-Please feel free to post an issue in the [TeamCity issue tracker](https://youtrack.jetbrains.com/issues/TW).
+Please feel free to send a PR or file an issue in the [TeamCity issue tracker](https://youtrack.jetbrains.com/newIssue?project=TW&clearDraft=true&summary=Azure+Cloud%3A&c=Assignee+Dmitry.Tretyakov&c=Subsystem+plugins%3A+other&c=tag+Azure+Resource+Manager).